-- Polyphenols – these compounds prevent cardiovascular problems, weight issues, diabetes, neurodegenerative illnesses, and they also have antioxidant benefits too.
+- Polyphenols – These compounds prevent cardiovascular problems, weight issues, diabetes, neurodegenerative illnesses.
+They also have antioxidant benefits, too.

-- Bad digestion – Mango skin contains sugars and fiber as well.
+- Bad digestion – Mango skin contains sugars and fiber.
 The sugar could cause painful digestion or bloating, or even loose stool.
-The same problems would arise with too much fiber – bloated belly and changes in the stool.
+The same problems would arise with too much fiber, which is bloated belly and changes in the stool.

-- Urinary problems – Mango skin might contain traces of the mineral calcium as well.
-If calcium is found in excess inside the organism of the guinea pig, it will cause it urinary stones, painful urinating, and even blood in the stool.
+- Urinary problems – Mango skin might contain traces of the mineral calcium.
+If calcium is found in excess inside the organism of the guinea pig, it will cause urinary stones, painful urinating, and even blood in the stool.

-- Allergic reaction – Mango skin could contain traces of the chemicals ‘urushiol’ which are a mix of many oily compounds that may cause allergic reactions and skin rash too.
+- Allergic reaction – Mango skin could contain traces of the chemicals ‘urushiol’ which are a mix of many oily compounds that may cause allergic reactions and skin rashes.
 These compounds are seen in the poison oak and poison ivy as well.

 Quick Facts on Mango Skin

-- Mango is not only yellow; it comes in other colors too: green, orange and red.
+- Mango is not only yellow.
+It comes in other colors too, such as green, orange, and red.